-Access to A. Increase the availability of multimodal Providing access is a fundamental role of the Destinations travel options, especially in congested highway corridors.
+Access to A Increase the availability of multimodel Providing access is a fundamental role of the Access to Destinations A. Increase the availability of multimodal travel options, especially in congested highway corridors.
 B. Increase travel time reliability and predictability for travel on highway and transit systems.
 D. Increase transit ridership and the share of trips taken using transit, bicycling and walking.
-E. Improve multimodal travel options for people of all ages and abilities to connect to jobs and other opportunities, particularly for historically under- represented populations. transit system.
+E. Improve multimodal travel options for people of all ages and abilities to connect to jobs and other opportunities, particularly for historically underrepresented populations.
+Providing access is a fundamental role of the transit system.
 This plan has multiple considerations for increasing ridership and the availability of transit throughout the investment factors.
 There are a number of investment discussions that would improve reliability for transit, including transitways, transit advantages, and technology.
 Equity is also an important investment factor to address gaps in access to opportunity that exist in the region.
 Competitive Economy A. Invest in a multimodal transportation system to attract and retain businesses and residents.
 B. Improve multimodal access to regional job and activity centers identified in Thrive MSP 2040.
 This plan includes transitway system investments that will make the region a more attractive place to live and do business.
 The plan also includes an Increased Revenue Scenario that will broaden the investments to include more bus service, allowing transit to serve more parts of the region.
 Connecting to jobs is an important emphasis on the investment factors.
 Healthy and Equitable Communities A. Reduce transportation-related air emissions.
 C. Increase the availability and attractiveness of transit, bicycling and walking to encourage healthy communities and active car-free lifestyles.
 This plan includes investment factors that consider the impacts on the environment, particularly pollution related to congestion.
 Additional impacts could be related to land use planning that encourages car-free lifestyles.
 Leveraging Transportation Investments to Guide Land Use A. Focus regional growth in areas that support the full range of multimodal travel.C.
 Encourage local land use design that integrates highways, streets, transit, walking and bicycling.
 This plan is intended to help shape the growth of the region with transit investments as catalysts for livable places.
-Investment factors help guide transit to areas that are adequately planning for high-density, livable places [ insert link to investment factors ].
+Investment factors help guide transit to areas that are adequately planning for high-density, livable places.